pickledgator/colugo/README.md

 Additional examples using json and protobuf serialiation are included in the examples folder.

+## Known Limitations
+### Request-Reply patterns are one in, one out
+Due to the nature of request reply patterns within zeromq, request clients must wait for a reply server to reply before a second request message can be sent.
+A request can also include a timeout that will reset the request client socket in the event that the reply server never replies.

+### Service discovery only supports ip addresses on the same network
+Advanced networking capabilities such as connecting to sockets on different vlans is currently not possible.
+Ip addresses must originate on the same domain/subset or be publically addressable.

 ## Future
 * Investigate replacing Tornado with asyncio
 * Add more unit tests